andreasdr/andreasdr/README.md

 - C++ network library, originally for games, named [Yannet](https://github.com/andreasdr/yannet)

 I plan to
-- extract some sort of (mini) Electron from TDME2, so this could also be interesting in future as with TDME2 (mini) Electron you could easily create stunning UI desktop/mobile applications even by using a adapted code and WYSIWYG UI editor, ...
+- extract some sort of (mini) Electron from [TDME2](https://github.com/andreasdr/tdme2), so this could also be interesting in future as with [TDME2](https://github.com/andreasdr/tdme2) (mini) Electron you could easily create stunning UI desktop/mobile applications even by using a adapted code and WYSIWYG UI editor, ...
-- develop a UDP based browser using yannet and A-GUI and MinitScript
+- develop a UDP based browser using [Yannet](https://github.com/andreasdr/yannet) and [A-GUI](https://github.com/andreasdr/a-gui) and [MinitScript](https://github.com/andreasdr/minitscript)

 Links
 - [Andreas at drewke.net](https://drewke.net)